lit/lit.dev/packages/lit-dev-content/site/guide/templates/directives.md

 ---
 title: Built-in directives
 eleventyNavigation:
   key: Built-in directives
   parent: Templates
   order: 6
 ---

-Directives are functions that can extend Lit by customizing the way a binding renders.
+Directives are functions that can extend Lit by customizing the way an expression renders.

 Lit includes a few built-in directives.